unitaryfund/mitiq/docs/source/01_guide/01_guide_05-error-mitigation.rst

 qubits.

-What is now referred quantum error mitigation is generally a series of techniques that stemmed as more practical quantum error correction solutions.
+What is now referred quantum error mitigation is generally a series of techniques that stemmed as more practical quantum error correction solutions :cite:`Knill_2005_Nature`.

 .. _guide_qem_qoc: